stresearch/otw/README.md

 [Video ID, Activity ID, Actor ID, Activity or Object Type, Frame Number, XMin, YMin, XMax, YMax, Labeled]

-Video ID:
-A globally unique ID assigned to each video for each dataset.
+* Video ID:A globally unique ID assigned to each video for each dataset.
 Each Homes video is located in homes/video/<Video ID>.mp4.
 Each Lots video is located in lots/video/<Video ID>.mp4

-Activity ID:
+* Activity ID:
 A unique ID assigned to each activity within a specific dataset (lots or homes).

-Actor ID:
+* Actor ID:
 A unique ID assigned to each actor.
 If we are not sure of the actor, this will be None.

-Activity Type:
+* Activity Type:
 A label for the activity or object in the annotation

-Frame Number:
+* Frame Number:
 The frame number of the annotation.
 Frame numbers correspond to the output of extract_frames.py

-XMin, YMin, XMax, YMax:
+* XMin, YMin, XMax, YMax:
 The bounding box of the annotation defining the upper left corner (XMin, YMin) and bottom right corner (XMax, YMax) in image coordinates, where X=column index, Y=row index in image coordinates.

-Labeled:
+* Labeled:
 A boolean indicating whether or not a frame was Human Labeled (True) or Interpolated (False).
 We used a combination of tracking and linear interpolation to generate bounding boxes in between the start and end frames of annotation by a human annotator.

 Example annotations for a single activity from ./homes/annotations.csv: